 Similarly, check if there's an update to the game itself.
 If you bought it via Steam, it should be updated automatically.
-Otherwise, check the game developer's website.
+Otherwise, check the game client you used to install it or the developer's website.

 Finally, make sure Windows itself is fully up to date.
 Unless you chose to disable the feature, updates should be installed automatically.
 If they're not, search the Start menu (or Start screen if you're still running Windows 8) for Windows Update.

 Updating drivers will get you only so far.
 The biggest gains in frames per second come from tweaking and compromising on graphics settings.